phi-lemon/booksReviews/README.md

 ```

 <br>
-To see an example of flux, you may log with the user "george", password "Tititoto44".
+To see an example of flux, you may log in with the user "george", password "Tititoto44".

 ## License
 [MIT](https://github.com/phi-lemon/booksReviews/blob/main/LICENSE.md)